You-Gao/Blog/_work/2024-10-03-physical-hand.md

 ## Citations

 Carnegie, Andrew, and Edward C. Kirkland.
-“The Gospel of Wealth and Other Timely Essays, by Andrew Carnegie.”
-The Economic History Review, vol. 19, no. 1, Jan.
+“The Gospel of Wealth and Other Timely Essays, by Andrew Carnegie.� The Economic History Review, vol. 19, no. 1, Jan.
 1966, p.
 232. https://doi.org/10.2307/2592833.

 Heilbroner, Robert L. The Worldly Philosophers: The Lives, Times and Ideas of the Great Economic Thinkers.
 1999, ci.nii.ac.jp/ncid/BA47266617.